top of page

 Superior training style for Hybrid Athletes

-When it comes to endurance training for hybrid training, there are many methods to choose from, but not all are equally effective.
+When it comes to endurance training in a hybrid training program, there are many methods to choose from, but not all are equally effective.
 A recent study compared four popular training styles among endurance athletes: High-Volume Training (HVT), Threshold Training (THR), High-Intensity Interval Training (HIIT), and Polarized Training (POL).
-The results clearly showed that POL, which combines low-intensity Zone 2 training with targeted high-intensity efforts, led to the greatest improvements in endurance performance.
+The results show suprising results of what turned out to be the most effective way of training.

 What the Study Found: VO2 Max Changes